FantasticFiasco/action-update-license-year/README.md

 The following scenarios will provide you with some examples.

-### Annually update license at 03:00 AM on January 1
+### I want to update my license annually at 03:00 AM on January 1

 This would be the most common usage of the action, given that you can put up with receiving a pull request during the new year festivities.